Detecting Rare and Weak Spikes in Large Covariance Matrices: Introduction

+In Model~\eqref{Gaussianmodel}-\eqref{latenroots}, we assume all eigenvalues of $\Sigma$ are $1$ under the null.
+This is a mild assumption since the data matrix is always pre-normalized in above applications.
+The setting that $\hat{\Sigma}$ is a Gaussian covariance matrix is not exactly the same as those in genetics (where data are sub-Gaussian) and in social networks (where we deal with Wigner matrices).
+But due to eigenvalue universality, the asymptotic behavior of many eigenvalue-based tests remains the same.
+Our testing framework can be viewed as an idealization of these applications, but it still captures the essential features.

-Recently, encouraging progresses have been made to understanding this problem (e.g., \cite{Johnstone2001, Johnstone2015, Hallin2013, Hallin2014}).
+Recently, encouraging progresses have been made to understanding this problem, such as Johnstone \cite{Johnstone2001}, Onatski et al. \cite{Hallin2013, Hallin2014} and Johnstone and Nadler \cite{Johnstone2015}.
 However, these works have been largely focused on the case where the number of spikes $r$ is small.
-In fact, in the asymptotic framework used in these papers, $r$ is fixed while $n \goto \infty$.
+In fact, in the asymptotic framework used in these papers, $r$ is fixed as $n \goto \infty$.

 In this paper, the primary interest is to consider the testing problem in the case where we have {\it many weak spikes}.
-In particular, we adopt a Rare and Weak Spike (RWS) model where as $n \goto \infty$,
+For covert communication, this means the transmitter has a number of antennas, each with a relatively small capacity.
+For genetical data, it is the case where the subjects come from a number of sub-populations whose mutual genetic distinction is so weak that to separate them is subtle or even impossible; this can happen for studies conducted on European populations (say).
+Similar scenarios also happen in social networks: a large network often contains many ``weak communities" \cite{radicchi2004defining} that are hard to identify.
+Motivated by these applications, we adopt a Rare and Weak Spike (RWS) model where as $n \goto \infty$,

 The main contribution of the paper is three-fold. \begin{itemize} \item ({\it Phase transition}).
 We discover that the two-dimensional phase space calibrating the spike sparsity and spike strengths partitions into the Region of Impossibility and the Region of Possibility.
 In the former, the spikes are so rare/weak that it is impossible to separate the alternative from the null.
 In the latter, the spikes are sufficiently strong and it is possible to separate the alternative from the null. \item ({\it Methods}).
 We propose a CuSum test and an (eigenvalue-based) Higher Criticism (HC) test\footnote{The HC test is based on $\lambda_i$ and is very different from those in literature.} as new approaches to the testing problem.
 In particular, we show that the CuSum test is optimal. \item ({\it Bounds on eigenvalues}).
 Knowledge/innovation flow is rarely a one-way street: while Random Matrix Theory (RMT) helps us establish the lower/upper bounds of our testing problem, the latter also shed lights on some problems in RMT in return: we obtain new bounds on $\lambda_i$ and on the cumulative sums of $\lambda_i$, a topic of great interest in RMT. \end{itemize} Our study requires delicate analysis, and the following are some noteworthy points of our technical contributions. \begin{itemize} \item The RWS model is similar to that in \cite{Johnstone2015, Hallin2014} and is known to be hard to analyze.
 We overcome the technical hurdle by using a Gaussian proxy model, which is comparably easier to analyze.
 Our result on the intimacy of two models is of interest for its own sake, and can be used as a technical device to study problems other than spike detection. \item Le Cam's comparison of experiments provides a useful tool for analyzing complicated models.
 Using Le Cam's idea, we extend our main results on the RWS model to more complicated settings. \item Our analysis needs many recent results in RMT.
 These results scatter across the literature and are presented in forms that are not always easy to access.
 With substantial efforts, we adapt such results to our testing problem and make them more accessible for us (see Section~\ref{sec:RMT}). \end{itemize}